Tony Colston: Tennessee Valley/Alabama Vipers (third stint)

 complete 20 of 30 passes for 288 yards and seven touchdowns with no interceptions while scoring the game-winning 2-point conversion on a rushing attempt in overtime to defeat Nick Davila and the Spokane Shock by a score of 56–55.
 He was named the Schutt Offensive Player of the game.
 In February 2009, the af2 announced that ArenaCup IX had been named the greatest game in league history by a group of current and former af2 head coaches, media members, and fans.

-In October 2008, he was re-assigned to the Vipers for the 2009 season.
+In October 2008, he was reassigned to the Vipers for the 2009 season.
 The Vipers moved to the Arena Football League (AFL) in 2010 and were renamed the Alabama Vipers.
 After an injury to Kevin Eakin and poor play by backup Stephen Wasil, Colston made his first AFL start on May 22, 2010, throwing for 238 yards and five touchdowns while also rushing for a touchdown in a 56–19 victory over the Bossier–Shreveport Battle Wings.
 Overall, he completed 65 of 118 passes for 817 yards and 14 touchdowns with 4 interceptions while also rushing for 3 scores during the 2010 season.
 The Vipers folded after the 2010 season.